An introduction to Social Policy

 Structural explanations explain poverty in terms of the society where it occurs.
 They include:

 Because there is no agreed definition of poverty, there can be no agreed measure.
 Even if definitions were agreed, though, poverty would be complex and difficult to quantify.
-Measures of poverty have to be 'indicators', or signposts.
+Measures of poverty have to be understood as 'indicators', or signposts.
 The most commonly used measure is based on income.
-The World Bank, for example, used to use the arbitrary standard of $1.25 per day; at this level there are about 1300 million poor people in the world.
-At $2 a day, another arbitrary line, the figure approaches 2.5 billion.
+The World Bank, for example, used to use the arbitrary standard of a dollar a day, a conveniently rounded figure - this was also rendered as $372 per annum, or 12 times 31 days, but the apparent precision of that figure is deceptive.
+The current standard of $2.15 a day has been arrived at by progressively uprating the old, arbitrary standard.
+At this level there are about 700 million extremely poor people in the world.

 Some nations apply 'budget standards', estimating the cost of a minimum basket of goods.
 The US defines its poverty threshold by identifying the cost of a food basket and estimating from that how much income is necessary.
 Others use relative measures.
 The European Union uses a comparative indicator which defines people as being 'at risk of poverty' if their income is below 60% of the median income.
 (The median comes half-way up the income distribution).
 This means that there is more poverty where there is more inequality, or 'economic distance'.